salkinstitute/chat_api/README.md

 ## Why
 Things are moving very fast with AI and it's potential keeps expanding.
 This is a hands-on way to explore that potential and work directly with several different approaches with AI simultaneously until best practices are established.
-Alot of the solutions out there for RAG are good but missing key things (metadata filters, hyperparameter access, etc).
-Even more leaky abstractions dealing with LLMs currently, at this point we need hands-on control for some functions and the ability to re-use what's settled in others, -it's a highly fluid environment.
+Alot of the solutions out there for RAG are good(Embedd Chain) but missing key things (metadata filters, hyperparameter access, etc).
+Even more leaky abstractions dealing with LLM Wrappers (LangChain / AutoGen) currently, at this point we need hands-on control for some functions and the ability to re-use what's settled in others, -it's a highly fluid environment.

 ### Features